 When you volunteer to DJ at a club for free, or you try to undercut other DJs in order to get a gig, you’re basically doing a major disservice to other DJs in the industry.
 However, this also doesn’t mean that you should start demanding a huge paycheck at the start of your career.

 The Beginner-Friendly Club Scene

-There are usually different levels of clubs that will attract DJs at varying skill levels and there’s absolutely nothing wrong with playing at these lesser known clubs in order to earn some experience.
+There are usually different levels of clubs that will attract DJs at varying skill levels and there’s absolutely nothing wrong with playing at these lesser known venues in order to earn some experience.
 When it comes to your skill level, it’s important that you’re realistic.

 Speak with other DJs in the scene and learn more about the market and what you should expect in terms of rates.
 Never take a gig that requires you to pay to play your set.
-This also includes clubs that require you to sell a certain number of tickets in order to get paid.
+This also includes venues that require you to sell a certain number of tickets in order to get paid.

 Building that Resume for Bigger Gigs

 In the end, every gig, every party you play, adds value to your resume and more experience under your belt.
 At the root of every successful DJ is a long list of small venues and parties, all of which have contributed to the type of DJ they are today.